lgwillmore/react-profile-vue/README.md

  All together, this means that the client (web UI) and the server can be developed and tested independently and in parralel.

  The API for this service is defined and documented in the `swagger.yml` file at the root of the project.

+ ## frontend-react

+ ### Initialise

+ 1) Install the node modules:

+        ./gradlew frontend-react:npmInstall

+ 2) Generate the typescript client from the `swagger.yml`.
+This will generate the client for the api at `frontend-react/src/client/generated`

+        ./gradlew frontend-react:openApiGenerate

+### Test

+Once you have installed and generated the client, you can start running tests.

+We are using `Cypress` for full UI based tests.
+Cypress is a javascript browser testing tool with some good improvements over tools like selenium.
+You can find the tests at `frontend-react/cypress/integration`

+1) Start the development server.
+From the `frontend-react` directory.
+This will start the dev server at `http://localhost:3000`. *(Note, this will not work for real interaction without the backend.
+See below for starting the backend)*

+       npm run start

+2) You then have a choice on how to run the tests:

+    - **Recommended:** Start the cypress test runner and watch the tests execute, with the ability to step through each test run.

+          npm run cypress:open

+    - Or a single run from the command line.
+This will output mp4 recordings of the test runs at `cypress/videos`

+          npm run cypress:run

+### Run with the backend

+If you want to run the frontend application for real against a lightweight backend.

+1) Start the backend.
+From the project root directory you can start the backend at "http://localhost:5000" with:

+       ./gradlew backend:run

+2) Start the frontend dev server at `http://localhost:3000`.
+From the `frontend-react` directory:

+       npm run start